 But when the binary system became the target of NASA’s 2022 Double Asteroid Redirection Test mission, or DART, it was time for the moon to get an official name.

-Last week, the International Astronomical Union officially named the moon Dimorphos.
-Kleomenis Tsiganis, a planetary scientist at the Aristotle University of Thessaloniki and a member of the DART team, suggested the name.
+Kleomenis Tsiganis, a planetary scientist at the Aristotle University of Thessaloniki and a member of the DART team, suggested that the moon be named Dimorphos.

 “Dimorphos, which means ‘two forms,’ reflects the status of this object as the first celestial body to have the ‘form’ of its orbit significantly changed by humanity — in this case, by the DART impact,” said Tsiganis.
 “As such, it will be the first object to be known to humans by two, very different forms, the one seen by DART before impact and the other seen by the European Space Agency’s Hera, a few years later.”

-In late 2022, Didymos and Dimorphos will be relatively close to Earth and within 6,835,083 miles of our planet — the perfect time for the DART mission to occur.
+In September 2022, Didymos and Dimorphos will be relatively close to Earth and within 6,835,083 miles (11 million kilometers) of our planet.
+It’s the perfect time for the DART mission to occur.

 DART will deliberately crash into Dimorphos to change the asteroid’s motion in space, according to NASA.
 This collision will be recorded by LICIACube, a companion CubeSat or cube satellite provided by the Italian Space Agency.
 The CubeSat will travel on DART and then be deployed from it prior to impact so it can record what happens.